Nootropics appear to be a rapidly-growing trend in the supplement industry, with some of the most popular ones being L-tyrosine supplements.

 Taking L-tyrosine may cause the following side effects:

 - Appetite changes

 - Weight loss

 As is the case with most dietary supplements, there are some known L-tyrosine side effects that you need to watch out for.

 According to WebMD, however, it should be noted that L-tyrosine is considered safe for many adults to take either in short-term spurts or when topically applied to the skin.

 Reports of this happening, though, seem few and far between.

 L-tyrosine is probably safe for most adults to take.
-However, those with overactive thyroids or chronic migraines should avoid it.

 Since L-tyrosine is already something made within your body, there are not too many substances that it will have a negative interaction with.

 In fact, there is no hard-and-fast scientific proof that L-tyrosine has negative interactions with medications or other supplements.